toji/webxr-scene-optimization/README.md

 ![Join Objects menu item](./media/join-objects.png)

 And presto!
-We've now removed 115 draw calls from our rendering loop!
+We've now removed 115 mesh switches from our rendering loop!

 There's a lot of other opportunities for the same thing in this scene.
 Houses, fences, people, stones, etc all were re-used by the artist all over the island, so I've happily gone through and merged most of the meshes that I can.
 The "Outliner" view in the upper right corner is really helpful for this.
-Any Triangle icon you see is a mesh, so you can just spin through the list and find any meshe with shared materials.
+Any Triangle icon you see is a mesh, so you can just spin through the list and find any meshes with shared materials.

 And the reward for my efforts?